 In terms of whether I will continue entering my novels into the Scout Program: I’m on the fence.
 Color of Blood is a trilogy and other authors have said that it’s often quite difficult to have a series of books selected for the program.
+And since self-publishing on Amazon is such a simple process, I may just go that route instead.
 That being said, if I do submit another book to Kindle Scout, I will put the valuable learnings this first experience has taught me to use.

 Tips for authors entering the Kindle Scout program